 The ACNC requires a minimum standard of governance, as set out in our Governance Standards.
 If your charity complies with the standards, this will help protect it.

-Ensure your Responsible Persons are appropriate and aware of their duties
+Ensure your Responsible People are appropriate, and are aware of their duties

-Governance Standard 4 requires charities to take reasonable steps to be satisfied that its responsible persons are not disqualified from managing a corporation or a charity.
+Governance Standard 4 requires charities to take reasonable steps to be satisfied that its Responsible People are not disqualified from managing a corporation or a charity.

-Governance Standard 5 requires charities to take reasonable steps to make sure that the following duties apply to responsible persons and that they follow them.
+Governance Standard 5 requires charities to take reasonable steps to make sure that the following duties apply to Responsible People and that they follow them.
 The duties can be summarised as follows:

 • to act with reasonable care and diligence